Architect license requirements by state: A comprehensive guide

 Virginia

-The Virginia Board for Architects, Professional Engineers, Land Surveyors, Certified Interior Designers and Landscape Architects awards licenses in the state.
-Architect license requirements include:
+Licensing authority: Virginia Board for Architects, Professional Engineers, Land Surveyors, Certified Interior Designers and Landscape Architects (APELSCIDLA)

-• A professional degree from an NAAB-accredited program for initial registration.
+• A professional degree from a NAAB-accredited program for initial registration.

-• Completion of the AXP/IDP with AXP portfolio.
+• Completion of the Architectural Experience Program (AXP)/IDP with an AXP portfolio.

-• Completion of a multiple-choice exam on the jurisdiction’s regulations.
+• Completion of a multiple-choice exam on Virginia jurisdiction regulations.

 Washington